Updated April 10, 2023

-Based on evidence from WWE’s own filings as well as public legal filings, we can be quite confident the Saudi Arabian government pays WWE about $50 million for each event in the country since 2018.
-Here I’ll explain how we know that.
+Based on evidence from WWE’s own filings as well as public legal filings, we can be confident the Saudi Arabian government pays WWE about $50 million for each event in the country since 2018.

 So that’s about $100 million in revenue for WWE per year.

-For further context, a modern Wrestlemania generates about $15 million in ticket sales.
-The largest gate ever for a pro wrestling event was $17.3 million in 2016 for Wrestlemania 32 in Arlington, Texas.
-Each Saudi event is equal to about three modern Wrestlemanias-worth in ticket sales.
+For further context, the biggest gate ever for a single pro wrestling event was $17.3 million in 2016 for Wrestlemania 32 in Arlington, Texas.
+Each Saudi event is equal to about three of those.

-In fact, just the first five Saudi events WWE held under the agreement add up to more revenue than all Wrestlemania ticket sales combined, ever, adjusted for inflation.
+In fact, just the first five Saudi events WWE held under the agreement added up to more revenue than all Wrestlemania ticket sales combined, ever up to that point, adjusted for inflation.

 How do we know the value is about $50 million?

-As part of its quarterly regulatory filings, WWE consistently reports 11 different revenue lines (categorized into one of three divisions), which you can find referenced in documents on the company’s corporate website.
-Page 2 of their Trending Schedules provides a comprehensible table.
+As part of its quarterly regulatory filings, WWE consistently reports 11 different revenue lines, each categorized into one of three divisions.
+Page 2 of the company’s Trending Schedules provides a comprehensible table.

 Notice the “Other” line under the “Media” division.
 This is where WWE reports revenue related to Saudi events.

 How do we know Saudi event money is reported in the “Other” segment within the “Media” division?

 Lines in WWE’s quarterly reports (10-Q) filed with the SEC make this evident.

 WWE’s Q1 2020 report, published in April 2020, mentioned that the February 27, 2020 event in Saudi Arabia affected the “Other” media revenue line.
 From p.
 33:

 “Other revenues increased by $53.1 million, or 565%, primarily driven by the timing of our large-scale international event, Super ShowDown, coupled with $4.9 million of revenues associated with the timing of delivery related to our WWE Studios content.”

 How do we know $50 million is the per-event value?

 The values in “Other” media revenue line is much smaller in quarters in which there was no Saudi event, and much higher in quarters in which a Saudi event did occur.